Healing Guide

 • A lightning staff will provide the off-balance debuff via the Elemental Blockade skill, while an ice staff’s Blockade will reduce enemy resistances and provide shields to allies.
 Normally the ice staff will provide stronger benefits, though an optimized tank in your group will typically use an ice staff and have these benefits covered

-• Running both bars as restoration staves is also okay, but not recommended.
-You will provide more utility to your group by using a destruction staff on one bar
+• Running both bars as restoration staves can work fine for most scenarios, but you will provide more utility to your group by using a destruction staff on your backbar

 • Blue or purple quality gear is entirely adequate for the vast majority of content in the game.
 You can consider gold weapons for a bit of extra healing power, but gold upgrades to armor and jewelry provide only very slight benefit and are largely not worth the cost of the upgrade